 The Trevi Pants, as well as everything in the Bluffworks line, are designed with active people in mind—whether that means biking to work or sightseeing for a full day.
 As such, they’ve used a lightweight, technical fabric that’s moisture wicking, wrinkle and pill resistant, and with odor control.
 I’ve biked miles in them and never got gross, rumpled, or sweaty, even after climbing the hills of San Francisco on my road bike.

 Additionally, the all-weather twill weave makes them a versatile pair of pants to pack for pretty much any climate.
-Recently, I brought them along on a winter trip throughout Japan, where they kept me warm in the snows of Sapporo and cool on the beaches of Okinawa.
+I brought them along on a winter trip throughout Japan early last year, where they kept me warm in the snows of Sapporo and cool on the beaches of Okinawa.

 Lastly, I have to mention the pockets—a rare but always appreciated feature in women’s clothing.
 The Trevi Pants have eight pockets, all of which are incredibly functional.
 Both front and back pockets are spacious and blend in seamlessly.
 They also have an inner mesh pocket designed to hold a phone in place (even my large iPhone 11) plus a hidden, zippered pocket for any valuables you don’t want to lose, like your passport.

-In the nine months of owning these pants, I’ve definitely put them through the test, wearing them almost nonstop throughout weeks of travel and everyday life at home during lockdown in San Francisco.
+In more than a year of owning these pants, I’ve definitely put them through the test, wearing them almost nonstop throughout weeks of travel and everyday life at home during lockdown in San Francisco.
 Yet, they still look as good as the day I got them.
-Even though they’re normally $150, these are clearly pants that will last and in my opinion worth it—especially while they’re on sale for $75.
+Even though they’re normally $150, these are clearly pants that will last and in my opinion worth it—especially while they’re on sale for just $60.

 Not only do these modern, minimalist pants look good, but they’re also comfortable, full of travel-friendly features, and have eight—yes, eight—pockets for stashing small essentials.